AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

 -------------

 * Objects are created with the :ada:`new` reserved word
-* The created object must be constrained
+* Created objects must be constrained

-   - The constraint is given during the allocation
+   - Either **explicitely**

       .. code:: Ada

+         --  Note: Default initial value
          V : String_Access := new String (1 ..
 10);

-* The object can be created by copying an existing object - using a qualifier
+   - Or by **copy** of an existing object - using a qualifier

    .. code:: Ada